bringauto/package-to-image-placer/README.md

 ./package-to-image-placer -config <config_file_path> [ <overrides> ]
 ```

+In non-interactive mode, if the target image already exists, it will be modified.
+If the operation fails, the target image will be removed to prevent an inconsistent state.

 ### Arguments

 * `-source` - Path to the source image.
 * `-target` - Path to the target image.
 The path will be created and can't be same as source image path.
   * If used with no-clone option this file must exist and will be changed.
 * `-config` - Path to the config file.
 Sets Non-interactive mode.
 * `-no-clone` - Do not clone the source image.
 The target image must exist.
+If the operation fails, it may leave the image in an inconsistent state.
 * `-overwrite` - Overwrite files in target image if it exists.
 * `-package-dir` - Initial directory for the package selection.
 Interactive mode only.
 * `-target-dir` - Override target directory on the image from config.
 Non-interactive mode only.